meatware/genomics_test/README.md

 4. Pushes the names of these buckets to SSM
 5. Creates a lambda role and policy using a [remote module](https://github.com/meatware/tfmod-iam-role-with-policies).
     - Uses tags so that consumers pin to a specific version of the upstream code
-    - Has scripts to automate README.md creation
+    - Has [scripts](https://github.com/meatware/tfmod-iam-role-with-policies/blob/master/xxx_terraform-docs.sh) to automate README.md creation
-    - Has live examples that can be created and torn down to test any new code that will be merged into master
+    - Has live examples that can be [created](https://github.com/meatware/tfmod-iam-role-with-policies/blob/master/xxx_tests_run_examples.sh) and [destroyed](https://github.com/meatware/tfmod-iam-role-with-policies/blob/master/xxx_tests_destroy_examples.sh) to test any new code that might be merged into master

 ```